RoboticsIOEPC/roboticsioepc.github.io/content/english/sections/testimonial.md

     avatar: "/images/testimonials/kendra.jpg"
     content: "The Robotics Club at IOE Purwanchal Campus is awesome!
 They teach robotics in a fun way with real-life examples.
 I've learned a lot since I joined and even got to compete in a national event."

+  - name: "Utsarga Bikram Shah"
+    designation: "Regular Contributor"
+    avatar: "/images/testimonials/utsarga.png"
+    content: "The Robotics Club at IOE Purwanchal Campus offers an excellent learning platform, emphasizing practicality in robotics encompassing mechanical, electronics, and computing concepts.
+The club's commitment to the environmental aspect is noteworthy, evident in the radiation for project work and the seamless execution of concepts into tangible outcomes.
+For me standardizing such practices have enhanced the overall experience."

   - name: "Rishit Jha"
     designation: "Regular Contributor"
     avatar: "/images/testimonials/rishit.png"